Graph Homomorphism, Monotone Classes and Bounded Pathwidth: Introduction

 Therefore, in~\cite{JMOPPSV} a more systematic approach was followed, namely by introducing a new framework for ${\cal H}$-subgraph-free graph classes (finite ${\cal H}$) adapting the approach of~\cite{Ka12}.
-To explain the framework of~\cite{JMOPPSV} we need to introduce some additional terminology.
-Firstly, a class of graphs has bounded {\it treewidth} or {\it pathwdith} if there exists a constant~$c$ such that every graph in it has treewidth or pathwidh, respectively, at most~$c$.
+To explain the framework of~\cite{JMOPPSV} we need to introduce some additional terminology. {\it Treewidth} and {\it pathwdith} are two widly studied width parameters broadly capturing likeness to a tree or path respectivly.
+A class of graphs has bounded {\it treewidth} or {\it pathwdith} if there exists a constant~$c$ such that every graph in it has treewidth or pathwidh, respectively, at most~$c$.
 Now let $G=(V,E)$ be a graph.
 Then $G$ is {\it subcubic} if every vertex of $G$ has degree at most~$3$.
 The {\it subdivision} of an edge $e=uv$ of $G$ replaces $e$ by a new vertex $w$ with edges $uw$ and $wv$.
 For an integer $k\geq 1$, the {\it $k$-subdivision} of~$G$ is the graph~$G^k$ obtained from~$G$ by subdividing each edge of $G$ exactly $k$ times.
-Let ${\cal G}$ be a class of graphs.
-For an integer~$k$, we let ${\cal G}^k$ consist of the $k$-subdivisions of the graphs in ${\cal G}$.
+For a class of graphs ${\cal G}$ and an integer~$k$, ${\cal G}^k$ consists of the $k$-subdivisions of the graphs in ${\cal G}$.

+We say that a graph problem $\Pi$ is computationally hard {\it under edge subdivision of subcubic graphs} if for every integer $j \geq 1$ there is an integer~$\ell \geq j$ such that: if $\Pi$ is computationally hard for the class ${\cal G}$ of subcubic graphs, then $\Pi$ is computationally hard for ${\cal G}^{\ell}$.
 The framework of~\cite{JMOPPSV} makes a distinction between ``efficiently solvable'' and ``computationally hard'', which could for example mean a distinction between $\cP$ and \NP-complete.
-We say that a graph problem $\Pi$ is computationally hard {\it under edge subdivision of subcubic graphs} if for every integer $j \geq 1$ there is an integer~$\ell \geq j$ such that: if $\Pi$ is computationally hard for the class ${\cal G}$ of subcubic graphs, then $\Pi$ is computationally hard for ${\cal G}^{\ell}$.

 Commonly, we can prove the condition holds by showing that computational hardness is maintained under $k$-subdivision for a small integer $k$ (e.g.~$k=1,2,3,4$) and then repeatedly apply the $k$-subdivision operation.
 We can therefore say a graph problem~$\Pi$ is a {\it C123-problem} (belongs to the framework) if it satisfies the three conditions:

 \begin{enumerate} \item [{\bf C1.}] $\Pi$ is efficiently solvable for every graph class of bounded pathwidth\footnote{In the original framework paper \cite{JMOPPSV}, pathwidth and treewidth are interchangeable in this position.}; \item [{\bf C2.}] $\Pi$ is computationally hard for the class of subcubic graphs; and \item [{\bf C3.}] $\Pi$ is computationally hard under edge subdivision of subcubic graphs. \end{enumerate}